Ryan Reynolds And Emily Blunt Are Highest Earners In Hollywood

 RYAN REYNOLDS – $27 million

-Six Underground/ Netflix (Release date TBD)
+Six Underground / Netflix (Release date TBD)

 DWAYNE JOHNSON – $20 million

-Fast & Furious Presents: Hobbs & Shaw/ Universal (August 2, 2019)
+Fast & Furious Presents: Hobbs & Shaw / Universal (August 2, 2019)

 ROBERT DOWNEY JR. – $20 million

-The Voyage of Doctor Dolittle/ Universal (January 17, 2020)
+The Voyage of Doctor Dolittle / Universal (January 17, 2020)

 TOM CRUISE – $12-14 million

-Top Gun – Maverick/ Paramount (June 26 2020)
+Top Gun – Maverick / Paramount (June 26, 2020)

 EMILY BLUNT – $12-$13 million